Grima04/mesa-turnip-kgsl/.gitlab-ci/tracie/README.md

 ### Trace files

-Tracie supports both renderdoc (.rdc) and apitrace (.trace) files.
+Tracie supports renderdoc (.rdc), apitrace (.trace) and gfxreconstruct (.gfxr) files.
 Trace files need to have the correct extension so that tracie can detect them properly.

 The trace files that are contained in public traces-db repositories must be legally redistributable.
 This is typically true for FOSS games and